TerjeUrnes/spiral-walk/README.md

 **StartCoord**<br>
 Can be included or excluded from the iteration output. <br>
 Coord outside of border can result in no iteration output, see border.
+All values here can be float, will be truncated when used and all output will be integers.
+A delta less then 1 can result in the same coordinates. x = 1.9 gives the value 1, adding dx = 0.2 gives the value 2, adding dx again gives the value 2 one more time.
 | Argument<br>name | Default<br>value | Values | |
 |---|---|---|---|
 | x | 0 | number | |